ironfugu/about-us/interview.md

 There are 3 types of interviews

-* Core Behaviors (Dragon) - focused on how you work, how you approach problems
+* Core Behaviors (Radio) - focused on how you work, how you approach problems
-* System Design (Wizard) - how do you think about design software for scale and reliability
+* System Design (Drive) - how do you think about design software for scale and reliability
-* Language Specific (Knight) - working knowledge of specific coding language and concepts
+* Language Specific (Anchor) - working knowledge of specific coding language and concepts

 Team          | Language / Framework Focus | System Design Focus